-Purchasing a car is a large investment.
-Firstly, you need to figure out how you are going to finance the purchase.
+Buying a car is a big investment.
+First you have to find out how you want to finance the purchase.

-You can purchase a car in cash or find auto loans.
-In the latter, you will be required to make an initial deposit followed by monthly deposits on principal and interest.
-Your credit rating score will determine the interest rate auto dealers use to sell you the car.
+You can buy a car with cash or find car loans.
+In the latter case, you will need to make an initial deposit, followed by monthly deposits on capital and interest.
+Your credit rating determines the interest rate that the car dealers use to sell the car to you.

-The interest rate can make a huge difference to the eventual price you pay for the car.
+The interest rate can make a big difference to the price you ultimately pay for the car.

 Who issues 0% car loans?

-Many auto dealers will entice buyers with 0% car loans.
-Many assume that this is a scam but the loans are meant for people with perfect credit scores.
-You could be wondering how does someone offer a 0% auto loan?
-How do they make a profit?
+Many car dealers lure buyers with 0% car loans.
+Many assume that this is a scam, but the loans are intended for people with perfect credit ratings.
+You might ask yourself, how does someone offer a 0% car loan?
+How does he make a profit?

-Most 0% auto loan are often offered by car manufacturers.
+Most 0% car loans are often offered by car manufacturers.
 Their business is to sell cars.
-The more units they sell the more they make.
-Car manufacturers will be the financers of the loan and they work out an incentive program with the dealer for the number of cars sold.
-Banks rarely issue 0% loans.
+The more units they sell, the more they produce.
+The car manufacturers finance the loan, and they work out an incentive program with the dealer for the number of cars sold.
+Banks rarely give 0% loans.

-Auto manufacturers will issue 0% loans to clear their old inventory.
-This is the reason most of the loans are issued to particular car models.
-The more sales they make the more the profit.
-Since there is usually aggressive marketing of the loans the dealer will experience a rise in sales of other car models that do not necessarily have the 0% car loan.
+Car manufacturers will give 0% loans to clear their old stock.
+This is the reason why most loans are given to specific car models.
+The more they sell, the higher the profit.
+Since the loans are usually marketed aggressively, the dealer will see an increase in sales of other car models that do not necessarily have the 0% credit.

 How to locate a 0% auto loan

-Car dealers through aggressive marketing issue most of the 0% car loans.
-You will have them advertised on their websites.
-Since the loans are for particular car models you need to shop around for a car that you like.
+Car dealers grant the majority of the 0% car loans through aggressive marketing.
+They will have them advertised on their websites.
+Since the loans are for specific car models, you need to look for a car that you like.
 Some websites offer aggregated 0% car loan providers.
-This gives you an easier time finding the ideal dealer.
+This makes it easier for you to find the ideal dealer.

 How do you qualify for the 0% car loans?

-The first thing the dealer will look for is your credit score.
-Most people who are given 0% car loans usually have a long solid credit history that does not have any defaults.
-It is impossible for people with bad credit to receive such kind of loans.
+The first thing the dealer will look at is your credit rating.
+Most people who receive 0% car loans usually have a long, solid credit history with no defaults.
+It is impossible for people with bad credit to get this type of loan.

-In most cases, those people with a credit score of 700 or above are eligible for the 0% car loans.
-The higher the score the better your chances of getting the loan.
-The above scales are based on a 300 to 850 credit score.
-Most of the automakers will head you to their showroom when your credit score is good.
+In most cases, people with a credit history of 700 or more are eligible for the 0% car loans.
+The higher the score, the better your chances of getting the loan.
+The above scales are based on a credit rating of 300 to 850, and most car manufacturers will take you to their showroom if your credit rating is good.

 Do you like the car?

 Most of the 0% car loans are for car models that the car dealer is trying to dispose of.
-You need to first consider whether the car is right for you.
-It makes little sense to purchase something that you cannot afford or do not like.
-Remember while the interest rate is zero percent you still need to make monthly car installments.
-This should not come at the expense of utility bills otherwise your likelihood of defaulting is high.
+You must first consider whether the car is right for you.
+It makes little sense to buy something you cannot afford or do not like.
+Remember that even with an interest rate of zero percent, you will still have to make monthly payments for the car.
+This should not be to the detriment of utility bills, otherwise there is a high probability that you will default.

-The next question, you also need to ask yourself whether the car dealer is offering any incentives.
-This could include rebates.
-A new car with a 0% auto loan gives you two options.
-Firstly, you can pay the 0% car loan for specified months – usually 60 months or get a cash rebate of $1,000.
-You will need to use a calculator to identify the best deal.
+The next question you should also ask yourself is whether the car dealer offers any incentives.
+These could include discounts.
+For a new car with 0% car credit, you have two options.
+First, you can pay the 0% car loan for certain months – usually 60 months – or get a cash discount of $1,000.
+You will need to use a calculator to find the best deal.

 Terms of the loan

-The fact that you are being offered a 0% car loan does not necessarily mean you should go for the offer.
-These kinds of loans come with long repayments terms of up to 36 months.
-This means you have higher monthly loan payments.
-If you can find an auto loan that has longer payment months the better – preferably 60 months.
+The fact that you are offered a 0% car loan does not necessarily mean that you should choose the offer.
+This type of loan is associated with long repayment periods of up to 36 months.
+This means that you will have higher monthly loan rates.
+If you can find a car loan that has longer repayment months, all the better: preferably 60 months.
 The loans are also limited to the type of car you should choose.

-The biggest misconception amongst car owners is that their cars are assets.
-A car depreciates.
-Subsequently, you should avoid at all times from paying high-interest rates.
-By the time you are done paying the auto loan the car value will have gone down by up to 30%.
-Before you go shopping for the 0% car loans consider the car depreciation.
+The biggest misconception among car owners is that their cars are assets.
+A car loses value.
+Therefore one should always avoid paying high-interest rates.
+By the time you have finished paying the car loan, the value of the car will have decreased by up to 30%.
+Before you go shopping for the 0% car loans, consider the loss in value of the car.

-The decision to buy a new car is a tricky one.
-While it is nice to own a new car you face a lot of depreciation during the first years.
-However, in the case of a used car, someone incurs depreciation on your behalf.
-You can get a used car at almost half the price of a new one.
+The decision to buy a new car is a delicate matter.
+It’s nice to own a new car, but in the first few years the loss in value is very large.
+In the case of a used car, however, someone must bear the loss in value on your behalf.
+You can buy a used car for almost half the price of a new car.

-When getting a 0% auto loan to ensure that you negotiate everything.
-Do your research on what other dealers are selling the car.
-Firstly, begin by negotiating the purchase price then negotiate the loan terms.
+When you get a 0% car loan, make sure you negotiate everything.
+Find out what price other dealers are selling the car at.
+Start by negotiating the purchase price and then negotiate the loan terms.

-When it comes to actual signing of the contract, come with someone who understands contracts.
-The 0% loan rate should clearly be defined on the contract otherwise you will be shocked to learn that you are purchasing the car for a higher interest rate.
+When it comes to the actual signing of the contract, come with someone who knows about contracts.
+The 0% loan rate should be clearly defined in the contract, otherwise, you will be shocked to learn that you are buying the car at a higher interest rate.

 Paying for the car in cash is the best option.
-It is hard but you get to avoid the monthly payments and any hidden charges.
-If the deal from the auto dealer is too good to be true you can choose to get a loan from a credit union or bank.
-This may mean paying more in terms of interest but you get a car model that you love.
+It is difficult, but you can avoid the monthly payments and all the hidden costs.
+If the car dealer’s offer is too good to be true, you can opt for a loan from a credit union or bank.
+This may mean you have to pay more interest, but you will get a car model that you like.

-Zero interest car loans are very attractive.
-But, they are only relegated to certain car models.
-Car manufacturers finance the loans to clear their unmoving stock.
-You will need to have a perfect credit score to qualify.
+Interest-free car loans are very attractive.
+But they are only granted for certain car models.
+The automakers finance the loans to clear their immovable assets.
+To qualify, you must have a perfect credit rating.
 Check the loan repayment months.
-Longer months mean you pay less per month but you get tied up to the loan longer.
-Shorter months mean higher payments but you clear your loan faster.
+Longer months mean you pay less per month, but you are tied to the loan longer.
+Shorter months mean higher payments, but you repay your loan faster.